Flat spot

 A flat spot, or wheel flat, also called spalling or shelling, is a fault in railroad wheel shape.
-A flat spot occurs when a rail vehicle's wheelset is dragged along the rail after the wheel/axle has stopped rotating.
-Flat spots are usually caused by use of the emergency brake, or slip and slide conditions that causes wheels to lock up while the train is still moving.
-Flat spots are more common in the autumn and winter when the rails are slippery.
-Flat spots can also be caused by faulty brakes or wheelset bearings.
+A flat spot occurs when a rolling stock's wheelset stops rotating while the train is still in motion.
+Friction causes the part of the wheel against the hardened steel of the rails to ablate.
+Flat spots are usually caused on the rail transport when emergency brake are applied, or when conditions (such as during autumn (leaves) and winter (ice)) create slippery rails causing wheels to lock up while the train is still moving.

-Consequences
+Railways

-If the flat spot is very small, the rail vehicle will be able to continue being used.
+NORAC guidelines state that the train may continue at normal speed if the flat spot is less than 2.5 inches long, or, in the case of multiple adjacent flat spots, each is shorter than 2 inches.
 The fault is removed later in the wheelset turning process, using a wheel lathe.
 However, because of the heat suffered while being dragged along the rail and the impacts suffered afterward, these wheels are more likely to break due to changes in the alloy structure.

-If the flat spot is very large (as in the picture), strands of molten metal may have stuck on one side of the flat spot, making it impossible for the wheel to turn due to insufficient clearance between the rolling surface and the brake block.
+If the flat spot is sufficiently large, strands of molten metal may have stuck on one side of the flat spot, making it impossible for the wheel to turn due to insufficient clearance between the rolling surface and the brake block.
 In this case, the wheelset must be replaced immediately.

 In extreme cases such as the 1971 Salem, Illinois derailment a wheel with an untreated flat spot can damage the track and cause a derailment.

-Automobile use
+Vehicles

 Engine response

-In automobile parlance, a flat spot occurs when the driver presses the accelerator pedal and there is a delay in the engine's response.
+In automobile parlance, a flat spot occurs when the driver presses the gas pedal and there is a delay in the engine's response.
 This fault was more common before cars had electronic fuel injection.
 Many engines, especially modified ones, still have flat spots in the torque curve due to resonances in the intake system, although manufacturers try to eliminate these by use of a plenum chamber, careful design and testing.